Twins vs. Orioles Player Props Betting Odds

 Buxton Stats

-- Buxton has put up 53 hits with 12 doubles, a triple, 15 home runs and 32 walks.
-He has driven in 34 runs with eight stolen bases.
+- Byron Buxton has 54 hits with 12 doubles, a triple, 15 home runs, 32 walks and 34 RBI.
+He's also stolen eight bases.

 Buxton Recent Games